thiagocbarreto/vscode-crazy-monkey/README.md

 This extension contributes the following settings:

-* `crazy-monkey.minStringLength`: Minimum length of the generated random string.
+* `crazy-monkey.interval`: Set the time interval in minutes between each random line insertion (default is 0.05 minutes = 1.2 second).

 ## Misc